omunoz-89/Sneaky-Snake/README.md

 # Title of Game
+## Sneaky Snake
 Explanation of the game that was built and the deployed link will go here.

 # HOW TO PLAY

-How to play the game goes here
+- Start off as a one cell snake, navigate around obticles to pick up grow pellets.
+- Try and collect as many gro pellets as possible while avoiding obstacle or walls.
+- If the snake crashes againts the walls or obstacles the game is over.

 ## Start Up Screen:
 Images of the start up screen go here